Allergy-Friendly Carrot Patch Chocolate Cupcakes

 - Bake for 19 to 22 minutes, until a toothpick inserted in the middle of a cupcake comes out clean.
 Transfer each cupcake a wire rack to cool completely.

-- For the frosting, put buttery spread, vanilla extract, and salt in the bowl of a stand mixer or a large bowl.
+- Put buttery spread, vanilla extract, and salt in the bowl of a stand mixer or a large bowl.
 Beat with a stand mixer (or hand mixer) until fluffy.

 - Add 3 cups of the confectioners’ sugar and 1 tablespoon of milk beverage.
 Beat until smooth.
 Scrape down sides of the bowl.
 Add additional confectioners’ sugar and milk as needed to get the right frosting consistency, beating until lightly and fluffy.